sanketind/text2SQL/README.md

 1.  **User Interface (Streamlit):** The user interacts with a web interface built with Streamlit (defined primarily in `app/app_logic.py` and initiated by `main.py`).
 2.  **Input:** The user enters a question in plain English into the text input field.
 3.  **Schema Retrieval:** When a question is submitted, the application retrieves the schema information for the `user_business` table from the configured PostgreSQL database (`app/db_config.py`).
-4.  **SQL Generation:** The table schema and the user's question are sent to an OpenAI language model via Langchain (`app/llm_utils.py`) to generate the corresponding SQL query.
+4.  **SQL Generation:** The table schema and the user's question are sent to a local Llama 3.2 model via an Ollama API endpoint (`app/llm_utils.py`) to generate the corresponding SQL query.
 5.  **SQL Extraction:** The generated SQL query is extracted from the AI model's response (`app/app_logic.py`).
 6.  **Database Query:** The extracted SQL query is executed against the PostgreSQL database (`app/db_config.py`).
 7.  **Results Display:** The results fetched from the database are displayed to the user in a structured table (DataFrame) within the Streamlit interface (`app/app_logic.py`).